jason-klein/php-vnc-password/README.md

 ### Installing

-You must currently download and install this manually.
-If you are using this, open an issue and I'll publish to packagist so you can install with composer!
+You must download and install to your project manually.
+If you are using this, open an issue and I'll publish to packagist so you can install with composer and automatically receive any future updates.

 ```
 <?php